fredkozlowski/nyc-zoning-timeline/readme.md

 ## Features

-- Processes multiple PDF files in a batch (Article01.pdf to Article14.pdf)
+- Processes multiple PDF files in a batch (Article01.pdf to Article14.pdf).
+For now I just download these manually from [the NYC zoning resolution site](https://zoningresolution.planning.nyc.gov) and rename them to use Arabic numerals
 - Extracts titles and last amended dates using regular expressions
 - Identifies font information (StoneSansBold or not).
-This can be used for validation
+This can be used for validation since the titles are always in that font, whereas the text is not
 - Provides page numbers for each extracted title
 - Generates two output files: one for results and one for debugging information